Three years full-time.

 If you choose the Tourism Futures or Critical and Cultural Concepts in the Event Management modules, your Industry Based Practice Module should involve practice in the other area of study (event or tourism).

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

 Accounting and quantitative methods as information systems lie at the heart of all business decisions.
 This module will give a foundation of knowledge and skills suitable for non-specialists who need to use accountancy and quantitative information in decision making and in communicating with specialists.

 Marketing is a fundamental business activity and philosophy, which relates an organisation to its environment, and orientates the organisation around the needs of its customers.
 This module will explore basic marketing principles in industries, which are undergoing rapid change, and will underpin the marketing module at Level 2.

-This module builds on the learning and practice undertaken through the Level 4 Principles of Event Management, and offers students an opportunity to develop their special interests and expertise and to engage proactively with the areas of the music industry, the arts, and community and cultural special events, in the UK and internationally.
+This module builds on the learning and practice undertaken through the Level 4 Introduction to Event and Tourism module, and offers students an opportunity to develop their special interests and expertise and to engage proactively with the areas of the music industry, the arts, and community and cultural special events, in the UK and internationally.